 You will normally know if the puppy seriously distressed if it starts throwing itself at the bars trying desperately to escape, defecating or urinating in the crate is also a sign of distress.
 See full article CLICK.

-Puppies have painfully sharp little piranha like teeth, almost like hypodermic needles, fortunately the jaw muscles are extremely under-developed, One of the main reasons why you should never play tug with a young puppy is you could dislocate the jaw and misalign or damage the teeth.
+36. Puppy Nipping and Biting: Puppies have painfully sharp little piranha-like teeth, almost like hypodermic needles, fortunately, the jaw muscles are extremely under-developed, One of the main reasons why you should never play tug with a young puppy is you could dislocate the jaw and misalign or damage the teeth.

 This is nature’s way of inhibiting the force of their bite well before the jaw muscles start to form properly at around about 4.5 months, which also coincides with the time that the puppy teeth start dropping out and the new bigger more dangerous teeth start to come through.
 This is called the age of cutting.

 This learning process is known as “Bite Inhibition” it is a vital and important lesson and is the only reason why your puppies are born with those hideous teeth.
-This is how your puppy learns to inhibit the force of his bite and to control his jaws, It is a vital that he also learns to inhibit biting us humans.
+This is how your puppy learns to inhibit the force of his bite and to control his jaws, It is vital that he also learns to inhibit biting us, humans.

 Permit the puppy to play-bite by allowing your pup to softly chew on your hand.
 When he bites down a little harder than normal, "yelp" sharply and loudly, turning your head away in rejection.
 Do not pull your hand away.
 Let the puppy move away from the sound and your hand, (pulling your hand away will only encourage him to lunge towards the moving object)

-As an appeasement after your yelp the pup may come up and lick your hand, accept this gesture.
+As appeasement after your yelp, the pup may come up and lick your hand, accept this gesture.
 Then allow the play to resume, but this time hopefully with a softer bite.
 If the play gets a little rougher, "yelp" again, thus further confirming that any pressure is totally unacceptable.
 Repeat this exercise as often as possible.
-And like the New York police chief who had a zero tolerance to crime you do the same with any hard biting.
+And like the New York police chief who had a zero tolerance to a crime you do the same with any hard biting.
 The yelp should be short sharp and loud.

-Dogs have a natural liking for enclosed sleeping places - think of how often your dog chooses to sleep under the table, against a wall or behind the settee!
+37. Crate Training: Dogs have a natural liking for enclosed sleeping places - think of how often your dog chooses to sleep under the table, against a wall or behind the settee!
 In the wild your dog would seek out a cosy safe den to sleep and rest up, that is all a crate is.